IBM/cloud-native-starter/workshop/02-Container.md

-## Building and deploy the Containers
+## Building and deploying Containers
 ****** **UNDER CONSTRUCTION** ******

 In this Lab we build and deploy the containers with microservices to Kubernetes.